 If you’re a bit less concerned about eating sugar for breakfast, rose donuts with strawberry icing sound divine!

 A little rose water in the mixed granola before cooking, and then rose petals added after it cools is just enough to get the flavor to come through.
-If you eat it simply, with milk like a breakfast cereal or sprinkled on top of granola the subtle rose flavors can come through.
+If you eat it simply, with milk like a breakfast cereal or sprinkled on top of yogurt the subtle rose flavors can come through.

 Check out this tasty rose granola recipe…